-GLOBAL MARKETS-BoJ bond buying sends yen lower; U.S. stocks ease
+GLOBAL MARKETS-BOJ bond buying sends yen lower; U.S. stocks ease

 forecast in January.

-year so far, while the Dow has gained just under 11 percent.
+percent for the year so far, while the Dow has gained just under

 "It's a little easier to pull the trigger and take some